niananto/academics/_posts/2024-09-20-zelf-hackathon.markdown

 institution: "Zelf Technologies Inc."
 rank: "Champion"
 ---
 Secured first place among 400 contestants in Zelf Hackathon 1.0, demonstrating technical excellence and problem-solving capabilities.
+Got hired as a Software Engineer as a consequence.